Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Introduction

-\item The physics-informed interpretable latent space block is introduced to map the features into the state-space by giving explicit physical meanings to latent variables and integrating them in a discrete state-space loss function, enhancing the feature interpretability.
+\item The physics-informed interpretable latent space loss function is introduced to map the latent space into the state variables by giving explicit physical meanings to latent space and integrating them in a discrete state-space loss function.
+The discrete state-space loss function is a part of the physics-informed interpretable latent space loss function.

-\item The efficacy of STCIM is underscored through its application experiments and ablation experiments in two simulated datasets and a real-world dataset, thus substantiating its effectiveness in practical settings. \end{enumerate}
+\item The efficacy of STCIM is underscored through its application experiments and ablation experiments in two simulated datasets and two real thermal power plant datasets, thus substantiating its effectiveness in practical settings. \end{enumerate}

-The paper is organized as follows: Section~\ref{sec:background} provides background about attention blocks, shortcut connections, and physics-informed loss functions.
-Section~\ref{sec:Method} describes the detailed information of the proposed STCIM including the far topological spatio-temporal consistency extraction block, the physics-informed interpretable latent space block, and the model structure.
+The paper is organized as follows: Section~\ref{sec:background} provides background about the thermal power plant, basic blocks, and physics-informed loss functions.
+Section~\ref{sec:Method} describes the detailed information of the proposed STCIM, including the model structure, the spatio-temporal consistent feature extraction block, and physics-informed interpretable latent space loss function.
 Section~\ref{sec:Simul} shows the experimental results, and Section~\ref{sec:conclusion} concludes the paper.